A Declaration of My Personal Values and Beliefs

 - Taoism & Buddhism.
 I regularly study Taoist and Buddhist texts because they are beautifully abundant in wisdom and practical advice on how to cool the mind.
 Also, I suspect that the concept of Tao is quite similar to what I mean by True Will, whereas nirvana seems to describe an idealized, metaphysicalized state of mindcoolness.

 - Everything Else.
 There are, of course, precious insights to be gained from every religious tradition.
-The reason why I do not mention them explicitly is that they contain too much bullshit for my taste.
-Even Buddhism contains teachings I do not agree with.
+The reason why I do not mention them explicitly is that the ratio of practical value to poetic, historic, and personality-cultish noise tends to be rather low in most scriptures.

 - Will to Power.
-Life is a struggle for power.
-There is no stable equilibrium: what does not advance, retreats.
+Life is a struggle for power.1 There is no stable equilibrium: what does not advance retreats.
 Due to its ethical neutrality, power cannot give us moral guidance.
 Yet without power, we also have no power to actualize moral values.
 A powerless man may be a moral tool (used by others for a good cause), but he cannot be a moral agent who actively does good in the world.
+Also, will precedes morality.

 - Enlightened Egoism.
-A mentally healthy, rational person can best maximize his own well-being by promoting his tribe’s flourishing, particularly, by being virtuous.
-The need for social cooperation and evolved psychological mechanisms like pride, honor, loyalty, conscience, guilt, love, empathy, and compassion ensure that selfish and tribal interests coincide in most cases.
-In case they diverge, I choose, depending on the context, either to be an egoistic asshole or to apply pragmatic utilitarianism.
+A mentally healthy, rational person can best maximize his own well-being by promoting his tribe’s flourishing, that is, by being virtuous.
+The need for social cooperation as well as evolved psychological mechanisms like pride, honor, loyalty, conscience, guilt, love, empathy, and compassion ensure that egoistic and tribal interests coincide in most cases.
+In case they diverge, I choose, depending on the context, either to be a selfish scumbag or to apply pragmatic utilitarianism.

 - Pragmatic Utilitarianism.
 This is the basis of all ethical and political arguments.
 For cooperation on a supra-tribal level, be it national or international, we usually have to decide between competing value systems.
 The best decision will be the one that is, in light of all the knowledge available, most likely to maximize national, global, or universal well-being in the long term.

-- Direct Democracy.
-While I recognize the merits of aristocracy, I am more a proponent of the political equality of citizens in a nation state.
-At the same time, I doubt that a ‘representative democracy’ can fulfil that ideal.
+- (Direct) Democracy.
+Above all, I am a proponent of the political equality2 of citizens in a nation-state, because it is the best method to reduce bias in politics, especially when evaluating people’s interests and questions of good and bad.
+At the same time, I doubt that a representative democracy, although necessary to an extent, can fulfill that ideal.
 Representatives organically form a political class that primarily serves its own interests (salaries, privileges, and reelection).
-The party system constitutes, in effect, an oligarchy.
-The democratic freedom of communal responsibility is realized only through referendums and initiatives.
+The party system constitutes, in effect, a rent-seeking oligarchy.
+Democratic freedom and communal responsibility are realized primarily through referenda and initiatives.

 That, I think, is the basis of my belief system.
-Whereas my core values and religious convictions remained relatively stable over the last decade, my ethical and political views have been in flux a lot, and I am curious to see how they will change in the future.
+Whereas my core values and religious convictions remained relatively stable over the last decade, my ethical and political views have been in flux quite a bit, and I am curious to see how they will change in the future.